octoml/mlops/docs/mlperf.automation/reproduce/ck-object-detection-x86-64-docker.md

-You can then run the script "ck-object-detection-x86-64-docker-start.sh" from this directory to pass the path to this repo to the container, run it, benchmark MLPerf model, and record expeirments to the above ck-experiment repository:
+You can then run the script "ck-object-detection-x86-64-docker-start.sh" from this directory to pass the path to this repo to the container, run it, benchmark MLPerf model, and record experiments to the above ck-experiment repository:

 ```
 ./ck-object-detection-x86-64-docker-start.sh